-This setting is provided for cases (similar to FDL AUX) when sensitivity of the built-in FDH operating on the $I_2 - K^I_1$ quantity is not sufficient.
+This setting is provided for cases (similar to FDL AUX) when sensitivity of the built-in FDH operating on the $I_2 - K \times I_1$ quantity is not sufficient.
 FDH AUX is connected in parallel with the built-in FDH fault detector and is intended to be assigned with elements such as distance, negative-sequence overvoltage and overcurrent, and ground directional.
 FDH (along with FDH AUX) provides arming action for phase comparison trip decisions, allowing trips only when the coincidence detector detects internal fault conditions and FDL (or FDL AUX) operates.

-87PC SYMMETRY CH 1(2):
+87PC SYMMETRY CH 1 AND 87PC SYMMETRY CH 2:

-This setting is used to make the local squared signal and the received signal from the remote terminal symmetrical.
+These settings are used to make the local squared signal and the received signal from the remote terminal symmetrical.
 To set it properly, keying of the remote transmitter and an oscilloscope are required.
-If the received signal is ideally symmetrical with respect to the "Mark" and "Space" signals, a value of 0 ms (set as default) should be used.
-If for example, measured length of the "Mark" is longer than "Space" for 4.0 ms, setting "-2.0 ms" to be entered.
-If the measured length of the "Mark" is shorter than "Space" for 3.0 ms, setting "+1.5 ms" is to be entered.
-As sum of "Mark" and "Space" signals equals the length of the power cycle, corresponding scaling of the signals should be made for off nominal system frequencies.
+If the received signal is ideally symmetrical with respect to the MARK and SPACE signals, a value of 0 ms (set as default) should be used.
+If for example, measured length of the MARK is longer than SPACE for 4.0 ms, setting -2.0 ms to be entered.
+If the measured length of the MARK is shorter than SPACE for 3.0 ms, setting +1.5 ms is to be entered.
+As sum of MARK and SPACE signals equals the length of the power cycle, corresponding scaling of the signals should be made for off nominal system frequencies.